 “The people I met both in Juno and the other places in Normandy, when they found out I had someone who landed on the beach and fought for them, they were very thankful.
 But to tell them you were Canadian made the hugest difference in the world.
 It was an outpouring of thankfulness,” she said.
 “When I realized I could buy a flag and have it sent here, I wanted to make sure it went to a veteran just because the impact of meeting all those people and the gratitude they have for Canada, and the sacrifices that were made.
 It sticks with me, and I think it will stick with me for quite a long time.”

 Blake-Knox is certainly a deserving recipient.
-Counting 43 years in the Canadian army and navy, he has acquired nine service medals across his long and varied military career.
-Over that span, postings have brought him across Canada, the Middle east, England, Germany and the U.S. He has written army policy in Ottawa, taught weapon systems maintenance, was part of the UN mission overseeing the disengagement between Syria and Israel following the Yom Kippur War, coordinated supply delivery to American troops during the Iraq War, and was the commanding officer of Vancouver’s Canadian Forces Recruiting Centre.
+Counting 43 years in the Canadian army and navy, he has acquired six service medals across his long and varied military career.
+Over that span, postings have brought him across Canada, the Middle east, England, Germany and the U.S. He has written army policy in Ottawa, taught weapon systems maintenance, was part of the UN mission overseeing the disengagement between Syria and Israel following the Yom Kippur War, facilitated supply delivery to American troops during the Iraq War, and was the commanding officer of Vancouver’s Canadian Forces Recruiting Centre.

 Approaching retirement, in 2013 Blake-Knox bought a house in Whistler, where he met his now-wife on the 7thHeaven Express.
 He said he intends to keep the flag in Whistler, where it was gifted to him.